 We believe that every pupil at Pitcheroak should experience the world beyond the classroom as an essential part of learning and personal development, whatever their age, ability or circumstances.

 As a school we aim to offer a wide range of enrichment opportunities over a 4 year cycle.
-To view the current plan for additional opportunities for each Key Stage please click on the link.
+To view the current plan for additional opportunities for each Key Stage please click on the link below.
 Please note that this may be subject to change throughout the academic year.

-The Forest Schools concept is based on the idea that taking children into the outdoors enables them to develop social, physical and educational skills that they might not learn in the conventional classroom.
+The Forest School concept is based on the idea that taking children into the outdoors enables them to develop social, physical and educational skills that they might not learn in the conventional classroom.
 Students from Key Stages 1 to 3 experience the Forest School at Pitcheroak School all of whom have a wide variety of personal, academic and developmental needs.

 When we work with pupils in Forest School we identify the skills we want them to develop and the activities that will help to foster them.
 For all pupils the aims of the provision are: